topliceanu/mongoose-gen/README.md

 ## Upgrading to mongoose-gen v1.0.0 from previous v0.x.x

-The only major change is the replacing of the `.schema(modelName:String, descriptor:Object):mongoose.Model` method with the `.getSchema(descriptor:Object):mongoose.Schema` method.
+The only major change is the replacing of the `.schema(modelName:String, descriptor:Object):mongoose.Model` method with the `.convert(descriptor:Object):Object` method.

 So whereas in v0.x.x code you would do